Transportation in San Diego County: San Diego Trolley

 The San Diego Trolley is a light rail that serves the metropolitan area including central San Diego, East County, South County to the border.

-COASTER Commuter Rail
+COASTER commuter rail

-The San Diego Coast Express Rail, or COASTER is a forty-one-mile commuter rail line that connects North County to central San Diego.
-Eight stations in total are served, between Oceanside and Downtown San Diego.
+The San Diego Coast Express Rail, or COASTER is a forty-one-mile commuter rail line that connects the North County to central San Diego.
+Eight stations in total are served, between Oceanside and downtown San Diego.

-SPRINTER Hybrid Rail
+SPRINTER hybrid rail

 The SPRINTER is a 22-mile light rail line between Oceanside and Escondido, California.
 Fifteen stations are served, including stops in the cities of Oceanside (western terminus), Vista, San Marcos, and Escondido (eastern terminus).

-SPRINTER service is operated with Siemens Sprinter diesel multiple units manufactured in Germany, where they are widely used.
+SPRINTER service is operated with Siemens Desiro diesel multiple units manufactured in Germany, where they are widely used.

 Regional

 Amtrak Pacific Surfliner

 The Pacific Surfliner is a 350-mile (563 km) Amtrak passenger train route serving communities on the coast of Southern California between San Diego and San Luis Obispo with stops in Los Angeles.